 Tony Curtis and the crew, with Willys employees looking on, are seen here planning the sequence where Johnny assembles the car (60K JPEG).
-There's a microphone boom on a platform in the background, and the script supervisor is on the left.
+There's a microphone boom on a platform in the background, and script supervisor Adele Cannon is on the left.

 The short man in the middle is Johnny Dark's director George Sherman, who had a long career in Hollywood directing action films (or "B" movies), and episodes for TV series including Naked City and Route 66.

 Johnny Dark also featured some Aero-Willys cars, playing the Fielding Motors sedans, and the automotive star of the film was the Woodill Wildfire (60K JPEG), custom-built in California with a number of Willys parts.

 Willys Motors' new owner Henry Kaiser probably expected his limited edition Kaiser-Darrin 161 roadster (right) would also be featured in this movie about sports car racing.
-Despite the fact that it didn't actually appear in the film, a Darrin was painted to advertise the world premiere in Toledo on 16 June 1954 (see the story in Forgotten Fiberglass.)
+Despite the fact that it didn't actually appear in the film, a Darrin was painted to advertise the world premiere in Toledo on 16 June 1954 (see the full story on the Forgotten Fiberglass website.)

 Both Kaiser and Willys cars were built in Toledo alongside Jeeps for a couple of years after the Kaiser merger in 1953.
 But Bill Munro's book Jeep: From Bantam to Wrangler reveals that if not for that merger with the builder of the Kaiser-Darrin roadster, a deal might soon have been signed between Willys-Overland and the Standard Motor Company of Britain, to build the new Triumph TR-2 sports car in Toledo as the "Willys-Triumph".
 The CJ-3B and M38A1 would have been built in the UK.
 (See more details in What Henry Kaiser Gave Up to Make Jeeps on CJ3B.info.)